 Smoke’s menu ranges from the classic: a straight-up meat-and-three platter with your choice of pork, brisket, smoked sausage, or ribs, to the less traditional pork belly tacos or nachos.
 It’s the kind of spot where families go time after time for a quick, easy, delicious dinner.

 Sweet Lucy's Smokehouse

-Sweet Lucy’s is one of those places that people have been going to in Philadelphia for their whole lives.
+Sweet Lucy’s is one of those places that people have been going to for their entire lives.
 It’s a casual, family-friendly spot that just does the basics: hickory-smoked pork, chicken, brisket, sausage, and turkey.
 You can combine them in any number of ways: in sandwiches, on platters, even on toasted Italian rolls for a barbecue hoagie.
 But however you choose to eat it, the meat is smoky and moist and the vibes are very friendly.

 Zig Zag BBQ

-Chef and co-owner Matt Lang doesn’t let a single style define him at Zig Zig—his background is in Texas-style barbecue, so brisket anchors the menu, but there’s much more to love.
-Recent specials include a smoked half-chicken covered in urfa chili, sumac, and tons of sesame and jerk-spiced pork belly.
+Chef and co-owner Matt Lang doesn’t let a single style define him at Zig Zig.
+His background is in Texas-style barbecue so brisket anchors the menu, but there’s much more to love.
+Recent specials include a Smoked Half-Chicken covered in urfa chili, sumac, and tons of sesame and Jerk-Spiced Pork Belly.
 Also notable are Lang’s sides, which follow no rules except to be absolutely delicious: macaroni and cheese drenched in queso sauce and sprinkled with hot Cheeto dust or a savory corn pudding with roasted hatch chilies and queso chihuahua.